 - Martin Luther King Jr. earned a degree in Sociology from Morehouse College in 1948.

-- His spiritual development started when he came under the guidance of Morehouse College President Benjamin E. Mays.
+- His spiritual development began under the guidance of Morehouse College President Benjamin E. Mays.

 - He was accepted at several colleges for his doctoral studies including Yale and Edinburgh in Scotland.